• Skip to primary navigation

 The care package was supposed to be one box, but my enthusiasm overflowed into two (again).
 I imagine that Santa is now receiving Elf reports from the USS Nimitz.

-Elf on the Shelf Christmas Care Package
+Filled Elf on the Shelf Christmas Care Package with decorated flaps.

 • After Christmas sales inspired the theme for these Elf packages.
 When Michael’s marked down the Elf and book boxed sets to ten dollars, I bought one male and one female Elf set.